 Thanks to existing recipes from Minimalist Baker and Half-Baked Harvest, and two of my own recipe tests, I landed on this recipe.
 It features rolled oats (a great source of protein and fiber), all-natural peanut butter, virgin coconut oil, honey as the only sweetener, and my favorite French sea salt on top.
 These peanut butter granola bars stay fresh for at least 7 days and make an excellent snack on-the-go (and not just at 3pm, obviously).
 It’s safe to say that these days I’m never without one in my purse.Print

 A healthier version of one of my favorite store-bought snacks, Nature Valley peanut butter granola bars.
 All you need are 6 ingredients you probably already have on-hand.
+If you have leftover tahini on hand, you may use that instead of the peanut butter.

 - ¼ cup honey

-- 3 tablespoons all-natural peanut butter (smooth or crunchy)
+- 3 tablespoons all-natural peanut butter (smooth or crunchy) OR tahini

-- 1 tablespoon flaxseed meal (ground flaxseeds)
+- 1 tablespoon flaxseed meal (aka ground flaxseeds) OR chia seeds

 - 1 teaspoon vanilla extract